Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Worldsheet-like variables for finite-type cluster algebras

+In the final step, we recover the initial set of $u$-variables as guaranteed by periodicity.

-Let us summarize what we have found for general $n$.
-When $1 < j < i \le n+1$, the $u_{i,j}$-variables are the standard cross ratios of $z$'s.
-The other $u$-variables can be generated according to the $Y$-system evolution.
-They are written as cross ratios involving $z$'s and $w$'s, which can be compactly expressed as
+Inspired by the result for $D_4$, one can conjecture the form for general $n$.
+The $u$-variables are written as cross ratios involving the $z$'s and $w$'s, which can be compactly expressed as~\eqref{main}.
+It is straightforward to verify that~\eqref{main} is a solution to the local $u$-equations~\eqref{localD}.